boltdesignsystem/bolt/apps/bolt-site--storefront/content/docs/workflows/adding-a-new-component.md

+---
-# Adding a new component to Bolt
+title: Adding a new component to Bolt
+---

 **Use the below guide for adding a new component to Bolt**